 - Limited to immediate family members only (i.e. Minnesota next of kin – spouse, partner, adult children, parents and siblings)

 - Spiritual leaders are allowed in addition to the designated visitor allowance.

 - Hospitalized patients who are imminently dying and are COVID-negative: Up to two visitors in the patient’s room at one time and up to four visitors in a 24-hour period.

-- Visitors will be given the following Personal Protective Equipment (PPE):
+Visitor will be given the following Personal Protective Equipment (PPE):

-- Visitors will be observed during PPE donning and doffing and instructed on hand hygiene.
+Visitor will be observed during PPE donning and doffing and instructed on hand hygiene.